Healthy Recipes Blog

 It's not.
 Baking with coconut flour IS challenging because it's extremely absorbent.
 It's not easy to come up with the correct ratio of coconut flour, eggs, and liquids.

-I had to experiment several times before I reached perfection, but this delicious cake is well worth the trouble.
+I had to experiment several times before I reached perfection, but this delicious cake is well worth it.
 Coconut flour baked goods don't have to be dry!
 Once you get the ratios right, they can be incredibly moist and fluffy.
+The photo below shows how fluffy this cake is.

 Does this cake taste like coconut?